juliusmarminge/uploadthing-py/README.md

 You can use FastAPI like any of the JavaScript backend adapters.

+> [!TIP]
+>
+> You can use this example along with one of the [client examples](https://github.com/pingdotgg/uploadthing/tree/main/examples/backend-adapters) and just switch the [`BACKEND_URL` port](https://github.com/pingdotgg/uploadthing/blob/main/examples/backend-adapters/client-react/src/constants.ts) to 8000 (default port for uvicorn)

+> [!WARNING]
+>
-> Note: This is a work in progress and not yet ready for production use.
+> This is a work in progress and not yet ready for production use.

 ```py
 from fastapi import FastAPI, Request, Response